madpiano/2019-432/slides/class04/README.md

 - Professor Love's Slides will be posted: [in PDF](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class04/432_2019_slides04.pdf), or [in R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class04/432_2019_slides04.Rmd).
 - Each 432 class is audio-recorded, and we post the recordings as `.mp3` files after class, above.

+## Upcoming Deliverables

+- There is no new minute paper this week.
+- [Homework 2](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework2) is due Friday 2019-02-08 at 2 PM, via Canvas.
+- Your [Project 1 proposal](https://github.com/THOMASELOVE/2019-432/tree/master/projects/project1) is due Friday 2019-02-15 at 2 PM.

 ## Minute Paper Feedback

 Comments on the Minute Paper after Class 03 are gathered at http://bit.ly/432-2019-minute3-results.